Annual canvass 2021/22

 These will be sent out to properties that did not receive a CCB or Canvass form.
 They will be dispatched in October or November.
 This form only has to been responded to if changes need to be made.

 These will be sent throughout the canvass to electors that we hold an email addresses for.
 These emails must be responded to and reminder emails and/or forms may be sent if you do not respond.
 The email will direct you towards www.householdresponse.com/bhcc where you will be able to provide your response.
 The emails will be sent from Brighton & Hove Electoral Services - email@example.com

 Each form of correspondence will explain what you need to do.
 Read it carefully and follow the instructions.

 What you need to do

 If you receive correspondence from us then you must respond appropriately and as quickly as possible.
-The quickest and easiest way to respond is online at www.householdresponse.com/bhcc.
+You can respond quickly online.
 Please remember to: